shirokumacode/overwatch-omnic-rewards/README.md

 **Any doubts on how it all works** or if you want more specifics, **open a discussion** and I'll try to explain everything with the best of my abilities.

-Also if you **want any features/changes**, **open a discussion** and I'll try to implement it if feasable.
+Also if you **want any features/changes**, **open a discussion** and I'll try to implement it if feasible.
 If you can code you can also PR it

 ## How to Run